Site and bond percolation on four-dimensional simple hypercubic lattices with extended neighborhoods: Simulation results and discussions

 If one defines $n_{s}(p)$ as the number of clusters (per site) containing $s$ occupied sites, as a function of the site or bond occupation probability $p$, then in the scaling limit, in which $s$ is large and $(p-p_{c})$ is small such that $(p-p_{c})s^\sigma$ is constant, $n_{s}(p)$ behaves as

 where $\tau$, $\sigma$, and $f(x)$ are universal, while $A_0$ and $B_0$ are lattice-dependent metric factors.
 When $p = p_c$ and for finite $s$, there are corrections to Eq.\ (\ref{eq:nsp})

 where $\Omega$ is another universal exponent.
-Then the probability that a point belongs to a cluster of size greater than or equal to $s$ is given by $P_{\ge s} = \sum_{s'=s}^\infty s' n_{s'}$, and it follows \cite{XunZiff2020,XunZiff2020b}
+Then the probability that a point belongs to a cluster of size greater than or equal to $s$ is given by $P_{\ge s} = \sum_{s'=s}^\infty s' n_{s'}$, and it follows from Eqs.\ (\ref{eq:nsp}) and (\ref{eq:finite}) that \cite{XunZiff2020,XunZiff2020b}

 where $A_1$, $B_1$ and $C_1$ are non-universal constants.
-Equation (\ref{eq:nsp2}) provides us two methods to determine the percolation threshold $p_c$, and we will show them in detail in the next subsection, combined with our simulation results.
+Equation (\ref{eq:nsp2}) provides two methods to determine the percolation threshold $p_c$, and we will show them in detail in the next subsection, combined with our simulation results.

 Due to the universality of $\tau$, $\Omega$ and $\sigma$, these exponents depend only on the system dimension, not the type of the lattice.
-We choose $\tau = 2.3135(5)$\cite{XunZiff2020}, $\Omega = 0.40(3)$\cite{XunZiff2020}, and $\sigma = 0.4742$\cite{Gracey2015}, which are relatively accurate and acceptable, in the numerical simulations.
-Then the number of clusters greater than or equal to size $s$ could be found based on the data from our simulation, and the quantity $s^{\tau-2}P_{\geq s}$ could be easily calculated.
+We choose the central values of the estimates $\tau = 2.3135(5)$\cite{XunZiff2020}, $\Omega = 0.40(3)$\cite{XunZiff2020}, and $\sigma = 0.4742$\cite{Gracey2015,BorinskyGraceyKompanietsSchnetz21}, which are relatively accurate and acceptable, in the numerical simulations.
+The number of clusters greater than or equal to size $s$ could be found based on the data from our simulation, and the quantity $s^{\tau-2}P_{\geq s}$ could be easily calculated.